sib-swiss/RNAseq-introduction-training/docs/days/counting.md

  * Count the reads from one of your BAM files using featureCount
  * How do the count compare to the counts from STAR ?

+ * You can find bam files at `/shared/data/Solutions/Liu2015/STAR_Liu2015` and `/shared/data/Solutions/Ruhland2016/STAR_Ruhland2016`
  * featureCount : 400M RAM / bam
  * featureCount : 2 min cpu time / bam